vNZNaaxjiPcoUd/ReadStuffSave/doc/Ollama.md

+# Ollama in macOS

-# How to install, Ollama on Windows, macOS, and Linux and run models using Ollama commands-Step-by-Step Guide:
+## How to install, Ollama on Windows, macOS, and Linux and run models using Ollama commands-Step-by-Step Guide:

 [**Ollama Introduction:**Ollama is a tool which is used to set up and run opensource LLM in our local.](https://medium.com/@sridevi17j?source=post_page---byline--a00f21164bf3--------------------------------)